 - A b2b prospect is a person who is a potential customer, who corresponds to your target, to your target clientele.

 A prospect may not be a leader.
 Example: Mr. Martin, who perfectly matches your target clientele but has never expressed interest in your company.
 A lead may very well not be a b2b prospect.
 For example, Ms. Micheline, who has completed your form but does not correspond at all to the people you are targeting even if nothing prevents it to become one of your clients.

 In both cases, the end goal is the same for you: to transform the maximum of leads or prospects into customers, that is to say into buyers of your products or services.
 The process that leads from a simple prospector simple lead to customer status includes several steps.
 All your work is to facilitate or stimulate this process.
 It goes through 5 progressive steps:

 The goal here is to determine the quality of the lead.
 For this, the B2B marketer relies on a series of criteria to assess the probability that a lead or a b2b prospect becomes a customer.

 # 2 Prospect

 The second step is to prepare the contact.
-This includes looking for information, to get to know your prospect better and to personalize your messages.
+This includes looking for information, getting to know your prospect better, and personalizing your messages.

 # 3 Contact